danihenrique/pgfy/README.md

 MIT License
 ----

-Copyright (c) 2019 Daniel Henrique
+Copyright (c) 2019 Daniel Henrique.
+Built in Blumenau ❤️.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal